About Sherman County

 - This online system is free to use and provides access to corporate filings, annual reports, and officer information.

-However, most formal business entity formations—including corporations, limited liability companies (LLCs), limited partnerships, and nonprofit organizations—must be registered with the Nebraska Secretary of State, Business Services Division.
-Professional licenses for occupations such as contractors, cosmetologists, healthcare providers, real estate agents, and others are issued by respective Nebraska state licensing boards rather than at the county level.
+However, most formal business entity formations, including corporations, limited liability companies (LLCs), limited partnerships, and nonprofit organizations, must be registered with the Nebraska Secretary of State, Business Services Division.
+Professional licenses for occupations such as contractors, cosmetologists, healthcare providers, real estate agents, and others are issued by respective Nebraska state licensing boards rather than at Sherman County level.
 Sales tax permits are issued by the Nebraska Department of Revenue and are required for businesses selling tangible personal property or taxable services.

 Elections & Voter Records

-Elections in Sherman County, Nebraska, are administered by the Sherman County Clerk, who serves as the county's Election Commissioner.
-The office is located at the Sherman County Courthouse, 630 O Street, Loup City, NE 68853, and can be reached at (308) 745-1513 for all election-related inquiries.
+Elections in Sherman County, Nebraska, are administered by Sherman County Clerk, who serves as Sherman County's Election Commissioner.
+The office is located at Sherman County Courthouse, 630 O Street, Loup City, NE 68853, and can be contacted through the office’s website. all election related inquiries.
 Voter registration in Sherman County can be completed in person at the County Clerk's office, by mail using the Nebraska voter registration application, or online through the Nebraska Secretary of State's website at www.sos.nebraska.gov/elections.

 - Nebraska law requires voters to register at least 10 days before an election (registration deadline is typically 6:00 PM on the third Friday before election day).